-Floods are the most frequent and costly natural disasters in New Zealand – between 1920 and 1983, the country experienced 935 damaging floods.
-The Insurance Council of New Zealand calculated that industry payments for flood damage between 1976 and 2004 averaged $17 million per year in 2004 dollars.
-But this covers just part of the actual cost – for example, government expenditure on civil defence responses during flood emergencies alone averages about $15 million per year over the same period.
+Floods are the most frequent natural disasters in New Zealand – between 1968 and 2017, the country experienced more than 80 damaging floods.
+The Insurance Council of New Zealand calculated that payouts on claims for flood damage between 1976 and 2004 averaged $17 million per year in 2004 dollars.
+But this was just part of the total cost – for example, government expenditure on civil defence responses during flood emergencies alone averaged about $15 million per year over the same period.

-Floods have cost an uncounted number of lives.
-Māori history tells of a pre-European flood in the Tūtaekurī area of Hawke’s Bay in which a party of 50 men, women and children were drowned by the rising of two streams.
+Floods have cost an uncounted number of lives in New Zealand.
+Māori history tells of a pre-European flood in the Tūtaekurī area of Hawke’s Bay in which a party of 50 men, women and children were drowned when two streams rose.
 The early European settlers failed to realise the intensity of rainfall in New Zealand and how rapidly rivers could rise.
-The broad gravel-bed rivers were particularly deceptive: although usually shallow enough to wade across, in flood their currents become powerful.
-By 1870, just a few decades after European settlers first arrived, rivers had been responsible for 1,115 recorded drownings.
+The South Island’s broad gravel-bed rivers were particularly deceptive: they were usually shallow enough to wade across, but when in flood their currents were powerful.
+By 1870, just three decades after European settlers began arriving in large numbers, rivers had been responsible for 1,115 recorded drownings.
 Drowning became known as ‘the New Zealand death’.

 A god’s revenge

 Māori legend includes a story of a great flood.
 Tāwhaki, god of thunder and lightning, was almost murdered by his brothers-in-law.
 When he had recovered, Tāwhaki took his warriors and their families and built a fortified village on top of a mountain.
 Then he called to his ancestors – the gods – for revenge, and they let the floods of heaven descend.
 The earth was overwhelmed by the waters and the entire population perished.
 This was known as Te hurihanga i Mataaho (the overwhelming of Mataaho – one of the places that were destroyed).